 - Day 6: Supervising for Accountability

-- Days 7 and 8: Case Consultation and Critical Thinking: Teaming for Success
+- Day 8: Case Consultation and Critical Thinking: Teaming for Success (continued)

 - Day 9: Supporting Individual and Team Development